 Deepen your understanding of pure and applied maths and statistics with our four-year mathematics degree.
 With a broad range of topics available to study, this allows you to shape your degree to your own interests and career aspirations, and is ideal if you want to go onto postgraduate study.
 You’ll be taught in a friendly and encouraging atmosphere, by staff with doctoral research degrees, from mathematically diverse backgrounds.
 Get the benefit from small intimate class sizes, giving you regular opportunities for help and support from your tutors.
 For further information, please see the Mathematics brochure (.pdf, 9.2MB).

-Full-time: Four years, Part-time: At least seven years.
+Full-time: Four years (five years with industrial placement), Part-time: At least seven years.

 Campus, Full-time and Part-time

 More information about programme specifications and module information is available in the course handbook.

 Our typical offer is 120 UCAS Points including Maths at A. We operate a flexible admissions policy and treat everyone as an individual.
 This means that we will take into consideration your educational achievements and predicted grades (where applicable) together with your application as a whole, including work experience and personal statement.
 General Studies accepted

 BTEC Extended Diploma: Merit, Merit, Pass alongside A2 Maths at A

 Pass Access Course: 120 UCAS Points including 15 Level 3 Distinction in Maths